YordanBahchevanov/designSpace/README.md

 Copy code
 python manage.py migrate
 python manage.py runserver

 Contributions
 We welcome contributions from developers and designers alike!
 If you have ideas for improvements or want to report issues, please feel free to open an issue or submit a pull request.

-This description can be tailored further based on specific features or details unique to your project.
-Let me know if you'd like to add anything else!